piotrokrutniak/RentalApp.Api/README.md

     - VIN as an alternate key
     - base fee

+### API Capabilities

+API is capable of all CRUD operations on Location, Vehicle, and Reservation models.
+All entities are validated using Abstract Validator before any DB operations, besides that there is also business validation.

+No business logic is hard-coded, the fees may be adjusted without altering previous reservations, locations and vehicles easily added.

+Vehicles must have a unique VIN number, reservations can't overlap for a specific vehicle, etc. Most of these checks are available as an API method.

+The authentication and authorization implementation is in place but it's not being used on any method due to how simple the front-end currently is.

 ### Database Structure
 If the task was not in C# I'd probably use a JS API with NoSQL database behind it.
 Instead, I've used SQL Server with EntityFramework.